 Israel Takes Vengeance on Midian

-31 1 The Lord said to Moses, 2 "Avenge the people of Israel on the Mid'ianites; afterward you shall be gathered to your people."
-3 And Moses said to the people, "Arm men from among you for the war, that they may go against Mid'ian, to execute the Lord's vengeance on Mid'ian.
+31 1 The Lord spoke to Moses, saying, 2 "Avenge the Israelites on the Midianites; afterward you shall be gathered to your people."
+3 So Moses said to the people, "Arm some of your number for the war, so that they may go against Midian, to execute the Lord's vengeance on Midian.
 4 You shall send a thousand from each of the tribes of Israel to the war."
-5 So there were provided, out of the thousands of Israel, a thousand from each tribe, twelve thousand armed for war.
-6 And Moses sent them to the war, a thousand from each tribe, together with Phin'ehas the son of Elea'zar the priest, with the vessels of the sanctuary and the trumpets for the alarm in his hand.
+5 So out of the thousands of Israel, a thousand from each tribe were conscripted, twelve thousand armed for battle.
+6 Moses sent them to the war, a thousand from each tribe, along with Phinehas son of Eleazar the priest, with the vessels of the sanctuary and the trumpets for sounding the alarm in his hand.

-7 They warred against Mid'ian, as the Lord commanded Moses, and slew every male.
-8 They slew the kings of Mid'ian with the rest of their slain, Evi, Rekem, Zur, Hur, and Reba, the five kings of Mid'ian; and they also slew Balaam the son of Be'or with the sword.
-9 And the people of Israel took captive the women of Mid'ian and their little ones; and they took as booty all their cattle, their flocks, and all their goods.
-10 All their cities in the places where they dwelt, and all their encampments, they burned with fire, 11 and took all the spoil and all the booty, both of man and of beast.
-12 Then they brought the captives and the booty and the spoil to Moses, and to Elea'zar the priest, and to the congregation of the people of Israel, at the camp on the plains of Moab by the Jordan at Jericho.
+7 They did battle against Midian, as the Lord had commanded Moses, and killed every male.
+8 They killed the kings of Midian: Evi, Rekem, Zur, Hur, and Reba, the five kings of Midian, in addition to others who were slain by them; and they also killed Balaam son of Beor with the sword.
+9 The Israelites took the women of Midian and their little ones captive; and they took all their cattle, their flocks, and all their goods as booty.
+10 All their towns where they had settled, and all their encampments, they burned, 11 but they took all the spoil and all the booty, both people and animals.
+12 Then they brought the captives and the booty and the spoil to Moses, to Eleazar the priest, and to the congregation of the Israelites, at the camp on the plains of Moab by the Jordan at Jericho.

-13 Moses, and Elea'zar the priest, and all the leaders of the congregation, went forth to meet them outside the camp.
-14 And Moses was angry with the officers of the army, the commanders of thousands and the commanders of hundreds, who had come from service in the war.
-15 Moses said to them, "Have you let all the women live?
-16 Behold, these caused the people of Israel, by the counsel of Balaam, to act treacherously against the Lord in the matter of Pe'or, and so the plague came among the congregation of the Lord.
-17 Now therefore, kill every male among the little ones, and kill every woman who has known man by lying with him.
-18 But all the young girls who have not known man by lying with him, keep alive for yourselves.
-19 Encamp outside the camp seven days; whoever of you has killed any person, and whoever has touched any slain, purify yourselves and your captives on the third day and on the seventh day.
-20 You shall purify every garment, every article of skin, all work of goats' hair, and every article of wood."
+13 Moses, Eleazar the priest, and all the leaders of the congregation went to meet them outside the camp.
+14 Moses became angry with the officers of the army, the commanders of thousands and the commanders of hundreds, who had come from service in the war.
+15 Moses said to them, "Have you allowed all the women to live?
+16 These women here, on Balaam's advice, made the Israelites act treacherously against the Lord in the affair of Peor, so that the plague came among the congregation of the Lord.
+17 Now therefore, kill every male among the little ones, and kill every woman who has known a man by sleeping with him.
+18 But all the young girls who have not known a man by sleeping with him, keep alive for yourselves.
+19 Camp outside the camp seven days; whoever of you has killed any person or touched a corpse, purify yourselves and your captives on the third and on the seventh day.
+20 You shall purify every garment, every article of skin, everything made of goats' hair, and every article of wood."

 The Division of the Booty

-21 And Elea'zar the priest said to the men of war who had gone to battle: "This is the statute of the law which the Lord has commanded Moses: 22 only the gold, the silver, the bronze, the iron, the tin, and the lead, 23 everything that can stand the fire, you shall pass through the fire, and it shall be clean.
-Nevertheless it shall also be purified with the water of impurity; and whatever cannot stand the fire, you shall pass through the water.
-24 You must wash your clothes on the seventh day, and you shall be clean; and afterward you shall come into the camp."
+21 Eleazar the priest said to the troops who had gone to battle: "This is the statute of the law that the Lord has commanded Moses: 22 gold, silver, bronze, iron, tin, and lead- 23 everything that can withstand fire, shall be passed through fire, and it shall be clean.
+Nevertheless it shall also be purified with the water for purification; and whatever cannot withstand fire, shall be passed through the water.
+24 You must wash your clothes on the seventh day, and you shall be clean; afterward you may come into the camp."

-48 Then the officers who were over the thousands of the army, the captains of thousands and the captains of hundreds, came near to Moses, 49 and said to Moses, "Your servants have counted the men of war who are under our command, and there is not a man missing from us.
-50 And we have brought the Lord's offering, what each man found, articles of gold, armlets and bracelets, signet rings, earrings, and beads, to make atonement for ourselves before the Lord."
-51 And Moses and Elea'zar the priest received from them the gold, all wrought articles.
-52 And all the gold of the offering that they offered to the Lord, from the commanders of thousands and the commanders of hundreds, was sixteen thousand seven hundred and fifty shekels.
-53 (The men of war had taken booty, every man for himself.)
-54 And Moses and Elea'zar the priest received the gold from the commanders of thousands and of hundreds, and brought it into the tent of meeting, as a memorial for the people of Israel before the Lord.
+48 Then the officers who were over the thousands of the army, the commanders of thousands and the commanders of hundreds, approached Moses, 49 and said to Moses, "Your servants have counted the warriors who are under our command, and not one of us is missing.
+50 And we have brought the Lord's offering, what each of us found, articles of gold, armlets and bracelets, signet rings, earrings, and pendants, to make atonement for ourselves before the Lord."
+51 Moses and Eleazar the priest received the gold from them, all in the form of crafted articles.
+52 And all the gold of the offering that they offered to the Lord, from the commanders of thousands and the commanders of hundreds, was sixteen thousand seven hundred fifty shekels.
+53 (The troops had all taken plunder for themselves.)
+54 So Moses and Eleazar the priest received the gold from the commanders of thousands and of hundreds, and brought it into the tent of meeting as a memorial for the Israelites before the Lord.

 Reuben, Gad, and Half of Manasseh Settle East of the Jordan

-32 1 Now the sons of Reuben and the sons of Gad had a very great multitude of cattle; and they saw the land of Jazer and the land of Gilead, and behold, the place was a place for cattle.
-2 So the sons of Gad and the sons of Reuben came and said to Moses and to Elea'zar the priest and to the leaders of the congregation, 3 "At'aroth, Dibon, Jazer, Nimrah, Heshbon, Elea'leh, Sebam, Nebo, and Be'on, 4 the land which the Lord smote before the congregation of Israel, is a land for cattle; and your servants have cattle."
-5 And they said, "If we have found favor in your sight, let this land be given to your servants for a possession; do not take us across the Jordan."
-6 But Moses said to the sons of Gad and to the sons of Reuben, "Shall your brethren go to the war while you sit here?
-7 Why will you discourage the heart of the people of Israel from going over into the land which the Lord has given them?
-8 Thus did your fathers, when I sent them from Ka'desh-bar'nea to see the land.
-9 For when they went up to the Valley of Eshcol, and saw the land, they discouraged the heart of the people of Israel from going into the land which the Lord had given them.
-10 And the Lord's anger was kindled on that day, and he swore, saying, 11 'Surely none of the men who came up out of Egypt, from twenty years old and upward, shall see the land which I swore to give to Abraham, to Isaac, and to Jacob, because they have not wholly followed me; 12 none except Caleb the son of Jephun'neh the Ken'izzite and Joshua the son of Nun, for they have wholly followed the Lord.'
-13 And the Lord's anger was kindled against Israel, and he made them wander in the wilderness forty years, until all the generation that had done evil in the sight of the Lord was consumed.
-14 And behold, you have risen in your fathers' stead, a brood of sinful men, to increase still more the fierce anger of the Lord against Israel!
-15 For if you turn away from following him, he will again abandon them in the wilderness; and you will destroy all this people."
+32 1 Now the Reubenites and the Gadites owned a very great number of cattle.
+When they saw that the land of Jazer and the land of Gilead was a good place for cattle, 2 the Gadites and the Reubenites came and spoke to Moses, to Eleazar the priest, and to the leaders of the congregation, saying, 3 "Ataroth, Dibon, Jazer, Nimrah, Heshbon, Elealeh, Sebam, Nebo, and Beon- 4 the land that the Lord subdued before the congregation of Israel-is a land for cattle; and your servants have cattle."
+5 They continued, "If we have found favor in your sight, let this land be given to your servants for a possession; do not make us cross the Jordan."
+6 But Moses said to the Gadites and to the Reubenites, "Shall your brothers go to war while you sit here?
+7 Why will you discourage the hearts of the Israelites from going over into the land that the Lord has given them?
+8 Your fathers did this, when I sent them from Kadesh-barnea to see the land.
+9 When they went up to the Wadi Eshcol and saw the land, they discouraged the hearts of the Israelites from going into the land that the Lord had given them.
+10 The Lord's anger was kindled on that day and he swore, saying, 11 "Surely none of the people who came up out of Egypt, from twenty years old and upward, shall see the land that I swore to give to Abraham, to Isaac, and to Jacob, because they have not unreservedly followed me- 12 none except Caleb son of Jephunneh the Kenizzite and Joshua son of Nun, for they have unreservedly followed the Lord.'
+13 And the Lord's anger was kindled against Israel, and he made them wander in the wilderness for forty years, until all the generation that had done evil in the sight of the Lord had disappeared.
+14 And now you, a brood of sinners, have risen in place of your fathers, to increase the Lord's fierce anger against Israel!
+15 If you turn away from following him, he will again abandon them in the wilderness; and you will destroy all this people."

-16 Then they came near to him, and said, "We will build sheepfolds here for our flocks, and cities for our little ones, 17 but we will take up arms, ready to go before the people of Israel, until we have brought them to their place; and our little ones shall live in the fortified cities because of the inhabitants of the land.
-18 We will not return to our homes until the people of Israel have inherited each his inheritance.
-19 For we will not inherit with them on the other side of the Jordan and beyond; because our inheritance has come to us on this side of the Jordan to the east."
-20 So Moses said to them, "If you will do this, if you will take up arms to go before the Lord for the war, 21 and every armed man of you will pass over the Jordan before the Lord, until he has driven out his enemies from before him 22 and the land is subdued before the Lord; then after that you shall return and be free of obligation to the Lord and to Israel; and this land shall be your possession before the Lord.
-23 But if you will not do so, behold, you have sinned against the Lord; and be sure your sin will find you out.
-24 Build cities for your little ones, and folds for your sheep; and do what you have promised."
-25 And the sons of Gad and the sons of Reuben said to Moses, "Your servants will do as my lord commands.
-26 Our little ones, our wives, our flocks, and all our cattle, shall remain there in the cities of Gilead; 27 but your servants will pass over, every man who is armed for war, before the Lord to battle, as my lord orders."
+16 Then they came up to him and said, "We will build sheepfolds here for our flocks, and towns for our little ones, 17 but we will take up arms as a vanguard before the Israelites, until we have brought them to their place.
+Meanwhile our little ones will stay in the fortified towns because of the inhabitants of the land.
+18 We will not return to our homes until all the Israelites have obtained their inheritance.
+19 We will not inherit with them on the other side of the Jordan and beyond, because our inheritance has come to us on this side of the Jordan to the east."
+20 So Moses said to them, "If you do this-if you take up arms to go before the Lord for the war, 21 and all those of you who bear arms cross the Jordan before the Lord, until he has driven out his enemies from before him 22 and the land is subdued before the Lord-then after that you may return and be free of obligation to the Lord and to Israel, and this land shall be your possession before the Lord.
+23 But if you do not do this, you have sinned against the Lord; and be sure your sin will find you out.
+24 Build towns for your little ones, and folds for your flocks; but do what you have promised."
+25 Then the Gadites and the Reubenites said to Moses, "Your servants will do as my lord commands.
+26 Our little ones, our wives, our flocks, and all our livestock shall remain there in the towns of Gilead; 27 but your servants will cross over, everyone armed for war, to do battle for the Lord, just as my lord orders."